pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_message-actions.md

 ```

 Parameters:
-- channel (String): Channel name to remove the action from.
+- channel (String): Channel name to remove the message action from.
 - messageTimetoken (Long): Timetoken of the target message.
 - actionTimetoken (Long): Timetoken of the message action to remove.